openshift-pipelines/pac-boussole/README.md

-# Prow control commands with Pipelines-as-Code
+# Boussole - A GitOps command tool that manages GitHub Pull Requests with Kubernetes Prow like commands

 ## Overview

-Pipelines As Code Prow let you trigger Tekton Pipelines based on GitHub comments replicating some of the prow commands functionality.
+Pipelines As Code Boussole let you trigger Tekton Pipelines based on GitHub comments replicating some of the prow commands functionality.

 ## Supported Commands